tmhatton/MLinPractice/README.md

 The features to be extracted can be configured with the following optional parameters:
 - `-c` or `--char_length`: Count the number of characters in the "tweet" column of the data frame. (see code/feature_extraction/character_length.py)
 - `-t` or `--token_length`: Count the number of words/tokens in the "tweet" column of the data frame. (see code/feature_extraction/token_length.py)
-- `--hashtag_num`: Count the number of hashtags in the "hashtags" columnn of the data frame. (see code.feature_extraction/hashtag_num.py)
+- `--hashtag_num`: Count the number of hashtags in the "hashtags" column of the data frame. (see code.feature_extraction/hashtag_num.py)
+- `-m` or `--mention_num`: Count the number of mentions in the "mentions" column of the data frame. (see code.feature_extraction/mention_num.py)

 Moreover, the script support importing and exporting fitted feature extractors with the following optional arguments:
 - `-i` or `--import_file`: Load a configured and fitted feature extraction from the given pickle file.
 Ignore all parameters that configure the features to extract.